top of page

 How parents can recognize contributing factors

-How measurement helps clarify what is happening
+Why measurement clarifies what is happening

 Common questions parents ask